Hackndo/en.hackndo.github.io/_posts/2019-03-16-kerberoasting.md

 ## Conclusion

 The Kerberoast attack allows us to retrieve new accounts within an Active Directory for lateral movement.
 The compromised accounts can have higher privileges, which is sometimes the case on the computer hosting the service.
-It is then important from a defensive perspective to control the [SPN](/service-principal-name-spn) attribute of domain accounts to prevent accounts with weak password from being vulnerable to this attack.
+It is then important from a defensive perspective to control the [SPN](/service-principal-name-spn) attribute on domain accounts to prevent accounts with weak password from being vulnerable to this attack.